Newsletter

 Getting Into College and Achieving Your Goal

-Below are some schools that are either generally regarded as excellent environments for aspiring writers, or have been recommended to me by trusted sources.
-Unfortunately, most are ridiculously expensive.
-If money is no object, go for it.
-But if you're like most of us, cost is a BIG factor in determining where you'll go to college.
+Unfortunately, most colleges are ridiculously expensive.
+If money is no object, apply to the school of your dreams.
+But if you're like most of us, cost is a MAJOR factor in determining where you'll go to college.
 Here's my best advice:

 • Focus on getting the absolute best grades you can from middle school on.